annika-works/World-Clocks/README.md

 This project is a straight dive into React, and part of an extensive three month Full-Stack Javascript Development Course at the School of Applied Technology Stockholm.

+World Clocks lets a user add and delete clocks to a splash page based on a city name, that display the current time in that city.

 ## Stack

 - React